-Hey, guys welcome back, Craig from Code Engage.
+Hey, guys welcome back, Craig from craig on code.
 Today we’re going to talk about predefined values for MVC widgets.

 In this next series of blog posts, I’m going to talk about all of the new features in Sitefinity 12.1.
 In today’s post, we’re going to talk about predefined values for widget properties and how to set them up.